i-MSCP/imscp/Vagrant/README.md

 ## Login into Vagrant box

-You can login into the newly created VM as follows:
+You can login into the newly created Vagrant box as follows:

 ```
 cd <imscp_archive_dir>/Vagrant